Pedro Montañez: Career

 Montañez was recognized by Ring Magazine as one of history's most prolific knockout winners with 56 knockout wins, and one of the Latinos with the most knockout wins—while only being knocked out twice himself.
 He also ranks as number 14 in boxing history, also recognized by Ring Magazine, among boxers with most wins in a row, totalling 88 wins in a row.

 Montanez began boxing in 1931, and captured the Puerto Rican lightweight title in 1933.
 A European tour followed, and he registered victories in Spain, France, England, and Italy.
 He was next showcased in New York, and scored wins over Aldo Spoldi and Frankie Klick among others.
 That set up a non-title bout with lightweight king Lou Ambers, which Montanez won in a 10-round decision—he was thereafter dubbed the “uncrowned champion.”
 Impressive wins over formidable foes Eddie Ran, Wesley Ramey, and Freddie “Red” Cochrane set up a title bout with Ambers on the September 23, 1937, “Carnival of Champions” show at the Polo Grounds in New York City.
-Although he was defeated for the first time (L 15), observers say he deserved the decision against Ambers.
+Although he was defeated for the world championship (L 15), observers say he deserved the decision against Ambers.
 Montanez bounced back to continue his winning ways in bouts with Jackie “Kid” Berg and Young Peter Jackson.